0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Blackfield/Blackfield.md

 ![pass-pol](pass-pol.jpg)

 Looks that there's no account lockout at all.
-I spray with the full AD userlist from `GetADUsers.py` with the `support` password and some variants like: `#01^BlackKnight` but get nothing.
+I spray with the full AD userlist from `GetADUsers.py` with the `support` password and some variants like: `#01^BlackKnight` but get nothing either :/

 I then use `bloodhound` to get a look at what I can do with the support account.
 And I notice that I can reset the password for the `audit2020` user: